haxe-continuation/haxe-continuation/README.md

 ## Usage

-If a function's last parameter is a callback function, it is async function.
+If a function's last parameter is a callback function, it is an *async function*.
+An async function can be written in *continuation-passing style (CPS)*.

-Use `Continuation.cpsFunction` to write a async function.
+You can use `Continuation.cpsFunction` to write such an CPS async function.
 In `Continuation.cpsFunction`, `async` is a keyword to invoke other async functions.